ArcBees/IDE-Templates/README.md

 1. Export jar
 2. Either run eclipse export, or load the eclipse export jardesc.
+3. The jar exports into target/build/ide-templates.jar.
-3. Copy the jar into the Eclipse plugin lib directory.
+4. Copy the jar into the Eclipse plugin lib directory.